MaraScott/react-native-fabricjs-image-editor/README.md

    ```
 3. Open `index.html` in a modern browser.
 The page loads `dist/react-app.bundle.js`, which contains Fabric.js, the runtime, and all React components.

 The `npm run build` step produces `dist/react-app.bundle.js`.
-Running `npm run build:native` additionally emits `dist/editor-inline.html`, a fully inline document that is also re-exported as `react-native/editorHtml.js` for the WebView wrapper.
+Running `npm run build:native` additionally emits `dist/editor-inline.html`, a fully inline document built from the legacy `dist/fabricjs-image-editor-origin.js` stack and vendor scripts.
+That HTML payload is also re-exported as `react-native/editorHtml.js` for the WebView wrapper.

 ## Feature parity with the original library build